Player Profile

 In a draw against Somerset at Southport in July, he racked up a career best 318 - the fourth highest total in Lancashire’s history.

-He ended the season as captain of the team as they reached the One-Day Cup final, only to be beaten by Kent at Trent Bridge.
+He ended the season as captain of the team as they reached the Metro Bank One-Day Cup final, only to be beaten by Kent at Trent Bridge.
 It was a precursor to his permanent appointment.

 It was no surprise at all when Jennings was named as Lancashire’s 2022 player of the year.

-Unfortunately, 2023 didn’t live up to those heights.
-It wasn’t a bad season by any stretch.
-In fact, Jennings’ form remained impressive - 1,163 runs from 19 matches across all competitions with three hundreds, a best of 189 not out and an average of 55.38.
+In 2023, Jennings’ form remained impressive - 1,163 runs from 19 matches across all competitions with three hundreds, a best of 189 not out and an average of 55.38.
+But he spent two months out of side from late April to late June with a torn hamstring.

 That hamstring injury actually came during his season’s best 189 not out - in the first innings of the late April Championship draw against Somerset at Taunton.
 The left-hander was forced to retire hurt in that innings, and he missed the whole of the Vitality Blast as a result.